ondat/documentation/docs/knowledgebase/solution-permission-errors-when-deploying-ondat-to-a-GKE-cluster.md

 [error when creating "manifestString": clusterroles.rbac.authorization.k8s.io is forbidden: User "jane@example.com" cannot create resource "clusterroles" in API group "rbac.authorization.k8s.io" at the cluster scope: requires one of ["container.clusterRoles.create"] permission(s)., error when creating "manifestString": clusterrolebindings.rbac.authorization.k8s.io is forbidden: User "jane@example.com" cannot create resource "clusterrolebindings" in API group "rbac.authorization.k8s.io" at the cluster scope: requires one of ["container.clusterRoleBindings.create"] permission(s).]
 ```

+## Root Cause

+- The permission error messages that are returned is due to not having the correct privileges to be able to install Ondat in a GKE cluster.
+  - For more information how to manage permissions in GKE clusters, review the GKE documentation on how to [authorize actions in clusters using role-based access control](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

 ## Resolution

 - To resolve this issue, ensure that your user account has cluster administrator privileges first so that you can install Ondat successfully.